-After July 1, 2020 we will begin accepting applications for the class starting in July 2022.
-Deadline for receipt of materials from CAS is October 1, 2020.
+After July 1, 2021 we will begin accepting applications for the class of 2026.
+Deadline for receipt of materials from CAS is October 1, 2021.
 After all applications have been reviewed by the entire committee, invitations to interview will be extended in mid-November.
-Interviews will be held in December
+Interviews will be held in December.

 For more information on the application process, please email: firstname.lastname@example.org.